eaglesky/CodingPractices/AlgorithmsReview.md

   - [Leetcode] Integer to English Words(Algorithm* and Implementation)
   - [Leetcode] Basic Calculator II(Best Algorithm* and Implementation).
 Remember the best algorithm, which can be applied to many other problems.
 Also remember the way how to get integersformed by a substring without using Integer.parseInt(string).
   - [Leetcode] Valid Number(Algorithm* and Implementation*).
 The decription is vague, so refer to the comments in my Java solution for detailed requirements.
 * Palindrome related:
   - [Leetcode] Shortest Palindrome(Algorithm*, very hard!)
+* Anagram related.
+  - [Leetcode] Group Anagrams(Algorithms*).
+The key is to find out how to uniquely represent the anagrams.
+The robust way is to use the sorted string, but in some cases the counting array, or even the product of prime numbers could work too.

 ## Linked List